 Know How To Use an Epinephrine Auto-injector:

 It never hurts to refresh your memory on how to use your child’s epinephrine shot.
 You may even want to print out the instructions and keep them in a handy place (for example, fold it up and keep it with the epinephrine shot).
-Both EpiPen and Twinject have several resources to teach patients about the proper use of epinephrine shots.
+EpiPen has several resources to teach patients about the proper use of epinephrine shots.

 For best results, ask your child’s healthcare team to demonstrate how to properly use an epinephrine shot.
 Research shows that parents who receive hands-on training are better able to properly demonstrate how to use their child’s epinephrine shot.
 Remind them to be careful!